pati-ni/pati-ni.github.io/_posts/2017-08-26-final-submission-post.md

 ### Closing thoughts
 Participating in Google Summer of Code was an exciting opportunity to contribute to the open source community and I feel proud that I could pull it off.

 I feel very strongly about the community of OpenMS, so I will continue to contribute code to the project.
 My mentors supported me exceptionally and I learned a lot from them.
 I feel I could do a little bit better on my end at some aspects.
-Nevertheless, given the circumstances, I believe that I reached most of the goals and strongly believe that my work at the project will eventually be valuable to OpenMS and the opensource community.
+Nevertheless, given the circumstances, I think that I reached most of the goals and strongly believe that my work at the project will eventually be valuable to OpenMS and the open-source community.

 Timo, Artem, Julianus and Oliver big thanks for being awesome!